Lakshayupadhaya/BridgeLabz_2115500083/README.md

 Added classes and objects practice code

 LEARNINGS -
-	Access modifiers in csharp and their difference static and non static methods
+	Access modifiers in csharp and their difference, static and non static methods,
-	constructor and non static constructor in c calling of static method in non static and vice a versa classes and objects in c#
+	constructor and non static constructor in c, calling of static method in non static and vice a versa, classes and objects in c#
 28-JAN-2025
 Added assignment questions of 28-JAN-2025

 LEARNINGS  -
-	Random module in c#
+	Random module in c#,
-	String format
+	String format,
-	methods
+	methods,
 	working with 2D arrays

 29-JAN-2025
 added assignment on strings 29-JAN-2025

 LEARNINGS  -
-	how to work with strings
+	how to work with strings,
-	strings are immutable
+	strings are immutable,
-	how to work iwth immutable data types made programs without using buildin methods
+	how to work iwth immutable data types, made programs without using buildin methods,
-	char[] array
+	char[] array,
 	list<char>

 30-JAN-2025
 added assignment questions on string and buildin functions(30/31-jan-2025)

 LEARNINGS  -
-	working with date and time in c# working with array without build in methods converting time in various time zones
+	working with date and time in c#, working with array without build in methods, converting time in various time zones